with Jeremy Westcott –

 If familiar spirits are present, we have to hammer them.
 Every time we hear a whisper in our head that is not God, we absolutely hammer it with the truth.
 We beat it up, take it into the heavens, and destroy it.
 We do not want to be listening to the enemy whispering in our ear, agreeing with him, and then living out of that agreement.
 We have to get rid of it: it takes some effort, but we can destroy those things.

 We speak according to our future, not our past.
-We positively confess (say the same thing as) the truth of God’s Word to us.
+We positively confess (say the same thing as) the truth of what God says to us and about us.
 We confess our identity, who we are as a child of God.
+As we become confident in that identity, we begin to choose how we frame our reality.
 That is what God desires.

 We may need deliverance, we may need healing: we are not ashamed to ask for help.
 We do not have to fight this all on our own.
 Some things we can overcome alone, but we can always ask someone to stand with us.
 If we are struggling to overcome a particular issue, we make ourselves accountable to someone.